windcloak/BinaryTree/README.md

 # BinaryTree
-Reads a txt file of movies and outputs it in a binary tree
+(Java) Reads a txt file of movies and outputs it in a binary tree

 This program develops a custom class of movies.
 It will read a comma-separated text file of movies with the title, year, rating, and review.
 Then it will output the information in a binary tree in another text file.
 The user can specify if the order is preorder, postorder, or inorder.